DonaldHobson/Gimp-Colour-Swapper/README.md

 <h2>Image after quintic filter</h2>
 <img src="quinticFlower.jpg" />
 <h2>Todo</h2>
 Change UI from gimpfu standard to put <b>from</b> and <b>to</b> colours side by side.
-Add a plus button to ass new colour pairs instead of a slider.
+Add a plus button to add new colour pairs instead of a slider.
 Allow the interpolation to be done over the HSV colour space.
 Allow interpolation between gradients or pallets.
 </body>
 </html>